Masonmjeffrey/render_example/Render_tutorial.md

 ```

 <li> Next create a new route called db_test.
-<li>Inside of that route we are going to connect to the database, do so by passing the internal database url to the following line
+<li>Inside of that route we are going to connect to the database, do so by passing the internal database url to the following line.

 ```
 conn = psycopg2.connect("your_db_url_here")
 ```
 <li>conn is now a variable that represents the connection to our database.
 Its important to remember to close the connection whenever we are done with it.
 So the last line of our route should be

 ```
 conn.close()